kristerhedfors/touchfs/touchfs/content/plugins/README.md

-# 🔌 LLMFS Plugins Guide
+# 🔌 TouchFS Plugins Guide

-Welcome to the LLMFS plugins guide!
-This document will help you understand and work with the special files in your `.llmfs` directory that make your filesystem smart and customizable.
+Welcome to the TouchFS plugins guide!
+This document will help you understand and work with the special files in your `.touchfs` directory that make your filesystem smart and customizable.

 ## 📝 Content Generation Behavior

-LLMFS generates content only under specific conditions to ensure safety and predictability:
+TouchFS generates content only under specific conditions to ensure safety and predictability:

 1. **Generation Requirements**
    - File must be marked with `generate_content` extended attribute (xattr)